graboskyc/mdb-fy23q1-hackathon-team3/README.md

 # Justification

 This is based on a real-world opportunity for legacy modernization in US-Central.
-It continues the work of vertical demos
+It continues the work of vertical demos.
+Similiar use cases in other verticals have also been noticed in New England / Canada and NY Metro.

 _Please explain why you decided to build the application/demonstration for this project.
 What inspired you?
 What problems does it solve or how will it make Presales activities easier?_
 _What MongoDB competitive differentiators (developer productivity, resiliency, scalability, etc.) does this demonstration showcase?_